-The starting point is that by reason of s 4(2) of the TPA and s 2(2) of the Australian Consumer Law, misleading or deceptive conduct can include refraining from doing an act, otherwise than inadvertently.
-A general answer to these questions was provided by Black CJ in Demagogue v Ramensky:57
+38. The starting point is that by reason of s 4(2) of the TPA and s 2(2) of the ACL, misleading or deceptive conduct can include refraining from doing an act, otherwise than inadvertently.
+A general answer to these questions was provided by Black CJ in Demagogue Pty Ltd v Ramensky:60

-Silence is to be assessed as a circumstance like any other.
+"Silence is to be assessed as a circumstance like any other.
 To say this is certainly not to impose any general duty of disclosure; the question is simply whether, having regard to all the relevant circumstances, there has been conduct that is misleading or deceptive or that is likely to mislead or deceive.
 To speak of "mere silence" or of a duty of disclosure can divert attention from that primary question.
 Although "mere silence" is a convenient way of describing some fact situations, there is in truth no such thing as "mere silence" because the significance of silence always falls to be considered in the context in which it occurs.
-That context may or may not include facts giving rise to a reasonable expectation, in the circumstances of the case, that if particular matters exist they will be disclosed.
+That context may or may not include facts giving rise to a reasonable expectation, in the circumstances of the case, that if particular matters exist they will be disclosed."

-The High Court in Miller58 approved and applied the Full Court of the Federal Court decision in Demagogue.
+The High Court in Miller61 approved and applied the Full Federal Court decision in Demagogue.
 French CJ and Kiefel J acknowledged that the language of reasonable expectation was not statutory.
-However, they explained that the court looks to whether there was a reasonable expectation of disclosure as a practical aid to the objective characterisation of the non-disclosure as misleading or deceptive conduct, or not.59
+However, they explained that the court looks to whether there was a reasonable expectation of disclosure as a practical aid to the objective characterisation of the non-disclosure as misleading or deceptive conduct, or not.62

-It will be observed that the court does not impose any "duty of disclosure" on the defendant arising from the particular circumstances of the case.
-Rather, the focus is upon the position of the plaintiff.
-The question here is: In all the circumstances, should the plaintiff be taken to have had a reasonable expectation that particular further information would be disclosed by the defendant which information, had it been disclosed, would have changed the message conveyed by the information which the defendant did disclose into a misleading or deceptive message, and likely would have led to
+39. It will be observed that the court does not impose any "duty of disclosure" on the defendant arising from the particular circumstances of the case.
+63 Rather, the focus is upon the position of the plaintiff.
+The question here is: In all the circumstances, should the plaintiff be taken to have had a reasonable expectation that particular further information would be disclosed by the defendant which information, had it been disclosed, would have changed the message conveyed by the information which the defendant did disclose into a misleading or deceptive message, and likely would have led to the plaintiff acting differently from the way it did, thereby avoiding loss or damage?
+If so, then the defendant's conduct in remaining silent and not making the relevant

-57 Demagogue Pty Ltd v Ramensky (1992) 39 FCR 31 at 32.
+^{60 (1992) 39} FCR 31 at 32.